Connect with others who understand.

 When ovarian cancer metastasizes to the intestines, part of the intestine may be taken out.
 In many cases, a piece of intestine is removed, and the two nearby ends are sewn together.
 Other times, the end of the intestine may be connected to a stoma (the opening a surgeon makes in a person’s skin to allow digested food to leave the body).
 This is usually temporary.

-Most people with ovarian cancer receive systemic therapy.
-This treatment includes medication like chemotherapy and targeted therapy.
-These drugs travel throughout the bloodstream and kill cancer cells located in most parts of the body.
+Most people with ovarian cancer receive systemic therapy — drugs that travel throughout the bloodstream and kill cancer cells located in most parts of the body.
+Types of systemic therapy medications include chemotherapy, immunotherapy, and targeted therapy.

 Doctors may also recommend other types of treatment for different metastatic sites.
-For example, radiation therapy is sometimes used to treat ovarian cancer in the central nervous system or other distant tissues.
+For example, radiation therapy is sometimes used to treat metastatic ovarian cancer in the central nervous system or other distant tissues.
+You may also consider joining a clinical trial testing new treatments.

 A MyOvarianCancerTeam Member